Himani0002/Amazon/README.md

-🛒 Amazon Clone
+🛒 Amazon HTML and CSS Clone
-Welcome to the Amazon Clone project!
-This is a simplified version of the popular e-commerce website, Amazon.
-Enjoy exploring! 🌟
+Welcome to the Amazon HTML and CSS Clone project!
+This project is a simplified version of the popular e-commerce website, Amazon.
+Enjoy exploring and customizing it! 🌟

 📦 Features
 Home Page 🏠